Installation¶

 In monorepos, add this to your root .npmrc so platform-specific optional deps resolve correctly:

-WASM — Browser usage
+Wasm — Browser usage

 <script type="module">